 How Does Vietnam Visa on Arrival Work?

-The Vietnam visa on arrival can be obtained at any of the five main airports in Vietnam, and is available for either a 30-day or 60-day stay in the country.
-A Vietnam visa for US citizens on arrival can be requested for a stay of up to a year in the country.
+The Vietnam visa on arrival can be obtained at any of the 6 main airports in Vietnam and is available for either a 30-day or 60-day stay in the country.
+A Vietnam visa on arrival for US citizens can be requested for a stay of up to a year in the country.

-Getting the visa on arrival requires submitting an online form before travel, as in the eVisa application, with processing taking around 2 business days.
-An Approval Letter will be sent to the applicant to print and present at the airport immigration office, and two passport style photos must also be provided by the applicant.
+Getting the visa on arrival requires submitting an online form before travel, as in the eVisa application.
+An Approval Letter for obtaining a Vietnam VOA will be sent to the applicant to print and present at the airport immigration office.

 After visiting the airport immigration office, applicants are then required to wait in the immigration queue to get a passport stamp and gain entry to Vietnam.